VermillionBird/CTF-Writeups/2019/picoCTF/README.md

 ### 30801/34201 points, 13th out of US Middle/High School Students, 56th Globally

 picoCTF this year was as fun as ever.
 We did pretty well, so here are our writeups.
 All writeups are authored by their respective solver.
-Please note that many flags have randomized suffixes, so our flags are not yours.
+Please note that many flags have randomized suffixes, so our flags are not necessarily the same as yours.
 The process should still be the same however.

 ### Categories: